 Service the prefilter on a regular basis.
-On a Ventura the pressure will drop on the remote gauge when the filter becomes dirty, if the system is installed as pictured in the plumbing schematic.
+If the system is installed as shown on the plumbing schematic, the pressure will fall on the remote gauge as the prefilter becomes dirty.
 Extremely dirty filters will harm system performance and may cause the feed pump to cut out from high pressure.
 Leaving dirty filters in the machine during long idle periods will cause biological contamination.
-Please review prefilter bulletin to page 45. prior to running your system.
+Please review prefilter bulletin to page 46. prior to running your system.

-Prefilter elements must be changed frequently.
+NOTE: Prefilter elements must be changed frequently.
 The rate is solely dependent on the input water.
 A 5-micron filter might last you a 4-6 weeks in clear open ocean seawater, or be ruined in minutes in a dirty harbor.
 Spectra does not advise to attempt to clean dirty prefilters.
 Prefilters are a consumable item and should be changed for new when in question.

-To service the prefilters, turn yellow service valve on the feed pump module to OFF, open the housing, and remove the old filter.
-Clean out the housing bowl and reassemble the housing with a new 5 micron filter element.
+To service the filter close the thru-hull, open the prefilter housing, remove the old filter, clean out the housing bowl, and reassemble the housing with a new 5 micron filter element.
 Leave dry until next startup.
-Use only Spectra approved filters or you may void your warranty.

-Note: Use only Spectra-approved filters or you may void your warranty.
+NOTE: Use only Spectra-approved filters or you may void your warranty.
 Occasionally, lightly lubricate the O-rings with silicone grease.